 Click here to Download the evaluation version of the Near Duplicates Finder.

-It is a full working version and you can run it free of charge for evaluation purposes.
+It is a working version of software and you can run it for 3 months for evaluation purpose.

-To run the software you need to download the jar file and required 3-rd party libraries listed here.
+To run the software you need to download the zip file and unpack all files in the directory of your choice.
+You also need to download required 3-rd party libraries

-unzip it and enter the command: run DIR_WITH_DOCS, where DIR_WITH_DOCS is a directory with your documents,
+On Microsoft Windows you can use run.bat file included in the zip file.
+Enter following command: run DIR_WITH_DOCS, where DIR_WITH_DOCS is a directory with your documents,

 for which you want to check if there are any duplicates or near-duplicates.